 - 4. Below is a summary of the relevant facts and allegations based on the Parties' written and oral submissions, pleadings and evidence adduced.
 Additional facts and allegations found in the Parties' submissions, pleadings and evidence may be set out, where relevant, in connection with the legal discussion that follows.
 While the Sole Arbitrator has considered all the facts, allegations, legal arguments and evidence submitted by the Parties in the present proceedings, he refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - 5.
-On 26 May 2016, the Athlete was informed by the IOC that her sample collected on 10 August 2012 on the occasion of the 2012 London Olympic Games had been retested (the "London Retesting Violation") and tested positive for metabolites of Dehydrochlormethyltestosterone ("DHCMT").
-This substance was found both in the A- and the B-Sample of the Athlete.
-As a consequence, the IAAF provisionally suspended the Athlete from 2 July 2016. - 6.
-On 6 October 2016, the IOC Disciplinary Commission found the Athlete to have committed an anti-doping rule violation ("ADRV") and disqualified her from the women's hammer throw event of the 2012 London Olympic Games in which she ranked 1st (the "IOC Decision").
+On 13 December 2016, the Athlete was informed by the IOC that her sample collected on 6 August 2012 on the occasion of the 2012 London Olympic Games had been retested (the "London Retesting Violation") and tested positive for Dehydrochlormethyltestosterone ("DHCMT").
+As a consequence, the IAAF provisionally suspended the Athlete from 6 January 2017. - 6.
+On 15 March 2017, the IOC Disciplinary Commission found the Athlete to have committed an anti-doping rule violation ("ADRV") and disqualified her from the women's hammer throw event of the 2012 London Olympic Games in which she ranked 16th (the "IOC Decision").
 The Athlete did not appeal the IOC Decision. - 7.
-On 8 November 2016, the IAAF informed the Athlete that her case had been referred to it and that the IAAF recognised the IOC Decision in application of Rule 46 of the 2016-2017 IAAF Competition Rules.
-Thus, the Athlete was deemed to have committed an ADRV.
-Further, the Athlete was informed that her case would be referred to the CAS and she was granted a deadline until 16 November 2016 to state whether she preferred a first instance CAS hearing before a sole arbitrator with a right to appeal to the CAS (IAAF Rule 38.3) or a sole instance before a panel of three arbitrators with no right to appeal, save to the Swiss Federal Tribunal (IAAF Rule 38.19). - 8.
-On 15 November 2016, the Athlete provided explanations to the IAAF but failed to choose between the two proceedings referred to by the IAAF.
-Subsequently, on 18 November 2016 and 28 July 2017, the IAAF provided another opportunity for the Athlete to choose between the two above-mentioned proceedings and/or admit the ADRV which would have constituted a second violation as she had already served a first ineligibility period of two (2)
+Consecutively, the case of the Athlete was referred to the IAAF for the imposition of consequences over and above those related to the 2012 London Olympic Games.
+On 28 July 2017, the IAAF notified the Athlete that her case would be referred to the CAS.
+The Athlete did not respond to this letter. - 8.
+This case concerns not only the consequences related to the ADRV allegedly committed at 2012 London Olympic Games but also a claim by the IAAF against the Second Respondent for having committed further ADRV's, in particular Rule 32.2 (b) of the 2012 IAAF Rules (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+The RUSAF has been included in the claim as First Respondent, as it has not been able, due to the suspension of its IAAF membership, to conduct a hearing process in the present case. - 9.
+The claim is mainly based on elements relating to the so-called "Washout Schedules" which have been described by Prof. Richard H. McLaren in his first report, submitted on 16 July 2016